yinrouni/System/Lab1_UnixTerminal/part1/README.md

 If for some reason you are having troubles, you can always create a new copy of your monorepo by running `git clone https://github.com/COURSENAME/monorepo-yourUserNameHere` in a separate directory.

-# Part 1 - VIM and TMUX (Wait--do I really have to use these tools??)
+# Part 1 - VIM and TMUX Round 2 (Wait--do I really have to use these tools??)

 <img align="right" width="300px" src="https://joshldavis.com/img/vim/tabs.gif">

-**Yes--you should be using VIM and Tmux you are a systems programmer now. :) **
+**Yes you should be using VIM and Tmux you are a systems programmer now. :) **

-Figuring out a good workflow on Unix, Mac, (and even windows) is an important part of becoming a good programmer.
-My work environment (and the suggested one so I can help you during class), is to use the combination of the VIM text editor and tmux window manager to program your assignments in.

 ### Student and Teacher Dialouge